jacopotozzo/academic-kickstart/content/teaching/_index.md

   image: ""
 ---

-Given exceptional circumstances due to coronavirus, \textbf{office hours} will be held on skype.
+Given exceptional circumstances due to coronavirus, office hours will be held on skype.
 Send me an email to book a slot, please.